 A non-U.S. corporation will be considered a passive foreign investment company, or PFIC, for any taxable year if either (i) at least 75% of its gross income is passive income or (ii) at least 50% of the value of its assets (based on an average of the quarterly values of the assets during a taxable year) is attributable to assets that produce or are held for the production of passive income.
 Changyou expects that it will not be treated as a PFIC for U.S. federal income tax purposes for our current taxable year ending December 31, 2011.
 Our expectation is based on its current and anticipated operations and composition of its earnings and assets (including goodwill) for the 2011 taxable year, including the current and expected valuation of its assets based on the market price of its ADSs.
 However, Changyou currently holds, and expect to continue to hold following this annual report, a substantial amount of cash and the value of its other assets may be based in part on the market price of its ADSs, which is likely to fluctuate in the future (and may fluctuate considerably given that market prices of Internet and online game companies historically have been especially volatile).
 Furthermore, it is not entirely clear how the contractual arrangements between Changyou and its consolidated variable interest entities will be treated for purposes of the PFIC rules.
-In addition, the actual PFIC for any taxable year.
-PFIC status depends on the composition of the assets and income of Changyou and the value of its assets (including, among others, a pro rata portion of the income and assets of each subsidiary in which it owns, directly or indirectly, at least 25% (by value) of the equity interest) from time to time.
-If Changyou was treated as a PFIC for any taxable year consequences could apply to the U.S. holder.
+In addition, the actual PFIC status of Changyou for any taxable year will not be determinable until the close of such taxable year.
+Accordingly, there is no guarantee that Changyou will not be a PFIC for any taxable year.
+PFIC status depends on the composition of the income and assets of each subsidiary in which it owns, directly or indirectly, at least 25% (by value) of the equity interest) from time to time.
+If Changyou was treated as a PFIC for any taxable year during which a United States holder held an ADS or a Class A ordinary share, certain adverse United States federal income tax consequences could apply to the U.S. holder.